 - Example.
 The John D. and Catherine T. MacArthur Foundation Series on Digital Media and Learning is published by MIT Press and subsidized by the MacArthur Foundation.

 - Example.
 The MacArthur Foundation also finances the Caravan Project, which allows the involved presses to publish books in several formats (POD hardback, paperback, digital, and audio format).
 Yale University Press is one of the six presses participating.

 - Example.
 Signale is a joint venture of Cornell University Press and Cornell University Library.
 The book series, which publishes works on “modern German letters, cultures, and thought,” is supported by a grant from The Andrew W. Mellon Foundation.

 - Variation: corporate subsidies.

 - Example.
 ETC-Press has an agreement with Lulu, which handles all the finances on both sales and royalty payments.

 - Example.
 The London School of Economics and Political Science's Martin Weller proposes an alternative OA book publishing model in his 2012 blog post in response to both Flat World Knowledge's decision to suspend open access to their content, and interest on the part of his colleagues to publish books OA.
 The model suggests that the publisher "pays production costs, but claims a larger percentage of royalties."
 This publisher-pays model is a complement to his other suggestion, in which the author pays for production, but keeps the royalties from the work.

-- Variant: private society subsidies.
+- Variation: private society subsidies.

 - Example.
 The National Academies Press (NAP), the oldest Open Access book publisher in the world, was established by the US National Academies to publish reports issued by their institutions.
 While it has other sources of revenue, it can still count on support by its parent institution.